MegatronKing/ActivityLaunchAnalyzer/README.md

 # ActivityLaunchAnalyzer

-A tiny tool to analyze the launch time of Activity on Android
+A tiny tool to analyze the launch time of Activity on Android.
 ___

 Why would I need this?
 ----------------------

 Smooth is the user experience.

 When using this tool in the apps, we could know how much time was cost in the follow steps: layout, draw and biz.

 And a level toast shown after the page was launched.

 Usage
 -----